 What’s included in the Epcot Candlelight Processional Dining Package?

-The Epcot Candlelight Processional Dining Packages allows you to choose to have breakfast, lunch or dinner prior to the nightly presentation.
+The Epcot Candlelight Processional Dining Packages allows you to choose to have lunch or dinner prior to the nightly presentation.

 Each meal includes:

 - An appetizer

 - Or one full buffet (if applicable)